BITQiKangK/SemaSystem/README.md

 set semantic_filter_voting_rounds; # voting rounds for AQE
 ```

-To check details of AQE(expression exploration, path exploration, pareto-frontier, path selection), you can profile select query like:
+To check details of AQE(expression exploration, path exploration, Pareto-frontier, path selection), you can profile a select query like:
 ```bash
 explain analyze SELECT id AS id
 FROM (SELECT id, Translated_Review